Hamza417/Felicity/README.md

   and USB drives.
 - **Auto Scanning:** The app automatically scans for new music files and updates the library without requiring manual refreshes.
+- **Server Mode:** Host Felicity as a local server to create a central music library for all local and possibly remote devices through Wi-Fi.

 ### Smart Core